 We usually like to offer 100% vegan and cruelty-free alternatives or suggestions to brands that are typically lacking in the “vegan” department.

-If you’d rather purchase from skincare brands that are 100% vegan, feel free to refer to the list below:
+If you’d rather purchase from beauty brands that are 100% vegan, feel free to refer to the list below:

 At the same time, if none of these brands resonate with you, allow us to point you towards a place where you can find the best product boxes (which also include vegan beauty products).